Mervyn King, Baron King of Lothbury: 2008 financial crisis

-Another result of the financial crisis was King's rejection of the bank's devout focus on price stability, or inflation targeting, a policy that was instituted after Black Wednesday in 1992 and that was continued by King after becoming governor in 2003.
+Another result of the financial crisis was King's rejection of the Bank's devout focus on price stability, or inflation targeting, a policy that was instituted after Black Wednesday in 1992 and continued by King after becoming Governor in 2003.
 One of the two early lessons King drew from crisis were that "price stability does not guarantee stability of the economy as a whole" and that "the instruments used to pursue financial stability are in need of sharpening and refining."

-The 2012 Financial Services Bill, in transferring the majority of macroprudential regulatory powers from the FSA to the bank, will grant the Financial Policy Committee (chaired by King) the power to curb lending in booms, including placing limits on the public's access to mortgages.
-A former, senior BoE official summed up the bank's pre-crisis performance: "How can you look back with the benefit of hindsight and see it as a success?
+The 2012 Financial Services Bill, in transferring the majority of macroprudential regulatory powers from the FSA to the Bank, granted the Financial Policy Committee (chaired by the Governor) the power to curb lending in booms, including placing limits on the public's access to mortgages.
+A former senior BoE official summed up the Bank's pre-crisis performance: "How can you look back with the benefit of hindsight and see it as a success?
 We were responsible for financial stability and we utterly failed to take any avoiding action against the greatest financial crisis in our lifetimes".
 David Blanchflower said that, even as late as the summer of 2008, King did not even see the financial crisis coming.

-In its review of Bank of England accountability, one of the major complaints of the Treasury Select Committee was the bank's refusal to undertake an internal review of its performance during the financial crisis.
+In its review of Bank of England accountability, one of the major complaints of the Treasury Select Committee was the Bank's refusal to undertake an internal review of its performance during the financial crisis.
 Such a review would pose difficulties since evidence on how its most senior policymakers arrived at their decisions was destroyed as a matter of course.
 By contrast, the United States publishes the Federal Reserve's deliberations with a five-year lag, which have provided "the most detailed picture yet of how top officials at the central bank didn't anticipate the storm about to hit the U.S. economy and the global financial system."
 As in the UK, the US central bank's failure led to a new regulatory framework, the 2010 Dodd–Frank Wall Street Reform and Consumer Protection Act.